maarten-pennings/howto/DebuggingESP32S3Arduino/DebuggingESP32S3Arduino.md

 - To set a break point, click in the gutter.
 A red dot appears, and the line is listed in the debugger pane in the BREAKPOINTS section.
-  I believe the red dot even has a right-click context menu to add a condition (expression).

-- Somehow the VARIABLES section doesn't work for me.
+- Somehow the VARIABLES section doesn't show globals for me.
-  But variables (actually expressions) can be viewed in the WATCH section.
+  But globals (actually expressions) can be viewed in the WATCH section.
+  Once in a function locals can be viewed.

 - To change the value of a variable go to the last line of the Debug console and type e.g. `set var n = 10` (assuming variable `n` is in scope).
+  Also this doe snot work completely for me.
+I can only set globals.

-## Output Windows
+### 4.2.
+Output Windows

 The bottom pane of the Arduino IDE may contain an assortment of tabs.